Obarun/66/doc/execl-envfile.md

 ## Interface

 ```
 execl-envfile [ -h ] [ -v verbosity ] [ -l ] src prog
 ```
-This tool expects to find a regular file or a directory in *src* containing one or multiple `key=value` pair(s).
+This program expects to find a regular file or a directory in *src* containing one or multiple `key=value` pair(s).
 It will parse that file, import the `key=value` and then exec the given *prog* with the modified environment.
 In case of directory for each file found it apply the same process. *src* can be an absolute or a relative path.

 - It opens and reads a file.